KatajaLanguage/_Compiler/README.md

 - ``-e String`` executes the main method defined in that file or folder
 - ``-i String`` sets the input to the given File

+# !!!
+IMPORTANT !!!
+Note that every time before writing in a folder, while compiling or decompiling, all files and folders that the folder contains will be deleted first.

 ### Example:

 ````-d -c src/test/kataja/HelloWorld.ktj -e src/test/kataja/HelloWorld.ktj````